mark-stack/laravel/README.md

 # Laravel
 Laravel samples

-Database: MySQL
-Local server: Xampp
+Database: MySQL, Local server: Xampp

 Installing locally:
 1) Unzip or GIT into a folder of your choice